Blue Foundation

 Blue Foundation released their fifth album Blood Moon worldwide on 2 September 2016.
-The album featured appearances from Mark Kozelek (Sun Kil Moon/ Red House Painters), Erika Spring (Au Revoir Simone/ Nice As Fuck), Jonas Bjerre (Mew), Sonya Kitchell, Sara Savery (aka Drop the Gun) and Findlay Brown.
+The album featured appearances from Mark Kozelek (Sun Kil Moon / Red House Painters), Erika Spring (Au Revoir Simone / Nice As Fuck), Jonas Bjerre (Mew), Sonya Kitchell, Sara Savery (aka Drop the Gun) and Findlay Brown.

+Tobias Wilner is active recording and touring with his side project New York United, an experimental band featuring Daniel Carter, Federico Ughi, and Djibril Toure.
+The dream pop electronic project Tachys, with the lead singer of Mew, Jonas Bjerre, is also noteworthy.

+He has released music under the alias Bichi and with his shoegaze band Ghost Society.
+Additionally, he composes music for films and TV, both under his own name and as Blue Foundation.

+Bo Rande is active with the Choir of Young Believers.

 History

+Blue Foundation was founded in 2000 in Copenhagen and grew out of the musical collaboration between Tobias Wilner, aka Bichi, his brother Anders Mannov Bertram, and Kirstine Stubbe Teglbjærg.
+Tobias Wilner, the band's primary driving force and captain, came up with the name Blue Foundation in 1999.

 Blue Foundation released their first 7" via Moshi Moshi Records, and their first, self-titled, album was released shortly thereafter.
-Three years later, in 2003, the band signed with EMI/Warner Music releasing 2 critically acclaimed albums, released in the US through Astralwerks Records.
+Three years later, in 2003, the band signed with EMI/Warner Music releasing two albums, released in the US through Astralwerks Records.

+In 2007, Blue Foundation released their third studio album, Life of a Ghost.
+The album was recorded in Copenhagen, with Tobias Wilner as producer and engineer, and Bo Rande as co-producer.
+The album was released in 2007 on EMI Records in Denmark and on Astralwerks in the USA in 2009.

+Life of a Ghost features "Eyes on Fire," written by Tobias Wilner and Kirstine Stubbe Teglbjærg.

 In 2008, Blue Foundation established their own imprint, Dead Peoples Choice, that so far has released two albums and one remix album.
+Today they release under the imprint KON Records.
 Blue Foundation gained major recognition with a remix by Zeds Dead of their song "Eyes On Fire", reaching a no. 3 ranking on iTunes Electronic Music Chart (2014).
-Today "Eyes On Fire" has more than 35 million YouTube plays, while the "Zeds Dead"-remix has exceeded 110 million YouTube plays.
+Today "Eyes On Fire" has more than 35 million YouTube plays, while the "Zeds Dead"-remix has exceeded 170 million YouTube plays.
 During the years Blue Foundation have expanded their audience, embracing today both the underground and the alternative mainstream.

 Blue Foundation has been featured in major films such as Twilight, Miami Vice and on TV shows including CSI: Miami and The Vampire Diaries.
 Their music is sampled by ex Lil Durk feat.
 French Montana on "Fly High", Young Thug on "She Noticed" and on Curren$y's "Hustler".

-Today's live line-up includes Italian Federico Ughi on drums (The Cinematic Orchestra) and American Sonya Kitchell.
-Despite her only 28-years, US Grammy-winner Sonya Kitchell already released three solo albums plus appearances on Herbie Hancock and Joni Mitchell albums to her name.
-Blue Foundation have toured extensively around Europe, Asia and the US through the years, performing alongside bands like Faithless, Mew, The Killers and DJ Krush.